 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.

 - Longer lasting: Gets more shots (670 versus 400) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in September 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the RX10 IV is the clear winner of the match-up (10 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX10 IV is the clear winner of the match-up (11 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the RX10 IV and the 7D Mark II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.